 It’s a case of raising human capital for worthwhile projects, Wood said.

 However, along with volunteering their time, FedEx is one company which also contributes payroll deductions.

 In fact, FedEx employees gave more than $5 million to United Way of the Mid-South last year.

-“It’s a challenge fund raising in today’s world,” Wood said.
+“It’s a challenge, fund raising funds in today’s world,” Wood said.
 Wood emphasized he was strictly speaking as a volunteer.

-Dave Skorupa, vice president of communications for United Way, said the mission of United Way is to help match up agencies with dedicated volunteers.
+Dave Skorupa, vice president of communications for United Way, said it is part of the mission of United Way to help match up agencies with dedicated volunteers.

 “A lot of people want to help because they see the need and want to get involved,” Skorupa said.